norabolig/Boleyetal-Plaskett-2021/README.md

 Convenience Scripts
 -------------------

-When writing the paper, a few convenience scripts were made to pring out relevant information.
+When writing the paper, a few convenience scripts were made to print out relevant information.
 This is the purpose of `printrates.py` and `printtable.py`, which both print observational information from `plan.ran`.
 The file `mcmc.py` runs a fast and simple MCMC to determine the power law formulation of the super(?) diffuse phase function.
 It reads in `mags-streaks.mcmc`, which is just like `mags-streaks.dat`, but with the outliers commented out.

 Calibrated Images
 -----------------